animaltraits/animaltraits.github.io/index.md

 # Welcome to the animal traits database

+The animal traits database is a curated database containing body mass, metabolic rate and brain size measurements across a wide range of terrestrial animal taxa.
+It is described in detail in the (as yet unpublished) publication Herberstein, M. E. et al. 2021.
+An animal trait database for body mass, metabolic rate and brain size.

 Download the database in [CSV](observations.csv) format.

-The animal traits database is a curated database containing body mass, metabolic rate and brain size measurements across a wide range of terrestrial animal taxa.
-It is described in detail in the (as yet unpublished) publication

-Herberstein, M. E. et al. 2021.
-An animal trait database for body mass, metabolic rate and brain size

 The distinctive value of this new animal trait database is four-fold:
 1. Open access: the data are openly available to researchers without restrictions;